meenwolf/CAOAssginments/README.md

 # CAO Assginments
 Here is an initial read me file.
 First make sure that you installed the packages mentioned in the OS Introduction assignment, and gcc.
 Update/upgrade them all.
 You have to clone this repostery (I did it starting from the normal(windows) VSCode).
-Then you can open a linux based terminal, navigate using $\texttt{cd repoPath}$ to the repostery path.
-Then with $\texttt{code .}$  you can open VSCode.
+Then you can open a linux based terminal, navigate using `cd repoPath` to the repostery path.
+Then with `code .`  you can open VSCode.
 Now VSCode knows you want a linux based version of VSCode which you might need to download in VSCode as well.
 Then before you can run a C file, you need to install extentions:  C/C++, C/C++ Extention Pack and Code Runner.
 Also, in a linux based version of VSCode you might have to change settings:
 - go to settings and search for: code run in terminal, and check the box
 - in the terminal field, click on the arrow downwards next to the + sign, click select default profile and choose a linux based one.

 Then you close VSCode, and open it again via a linux terminal.
 In the terminal field(if no shows run the c program) and configure git username and email. configure as follows:
-- $\texttt{git config user.name "Firstname Lastnameoptional"}$
+- `git config user.name "Firstname Lastnameoptional"`
-- $\texttt{git config user.email "my.example@email.test"}$
+- `texttt{git config user.email "my.example@email.test"`
-- check for no mistakes with $\texttt{cat .git/config}$
+- check for no mistakes with `cat .git/config`

 And you can pull, commit and push :)